aishup/Web-Development-Learning/README.md

 # Web-Development-Demos

-The demo's here are for

-Welcome to Web Development Learning - Phase 2 of a Web Developer
+The demo's are a 'Phase 2 of a Web Developer'.

 Here we are not going to teaching the Web technologies HTML, HTML5 , Javascript, CSS, CSS3 , Jquery , Jquery Plugins, Bootstrap, Angular Js and Node JS..
 Many people would have learnt the basics and advanced concepts of Front End Developement through multiple tutorials.